Anita O'Day: Post-war work and drug arrests

 As a live performer, O'Day began performing in festivals and concerts with musicians such as Louis Armstrong, Oscar Peterson, Dinah Washington, George Shearing, Cal Tjader and Thelonious Monk.
 She appeared in the documentary Jazz on a Summer's Day, filmed at the 1958 Newport Jazz Festival, which increased her popularity.
 She admitted later that she was probably high on heroin during the concert.

 The following year, O'Day made a cameo appearance in The Gene Krupa Story, singing "Memories of You".
 Late in 1959, she toured Europe with Benny Goodman to great personal acclaim.
 O'Day wrote in her 1981 autobiography that when Goodman's attempts to upstage her failed to diminish the audience's enthusiasm, he cut all but two of her numbers from the show.

 O'Day went back to touring as a solo artist and appeared on such TV specials as the Timex All-Star Jazz Show and The Swingin' Years hosted by Ronald Reagan.
 She recorded infrequently after the expiration of her Verve contract in 1962, and her career seemed over when she nearly died of a heroin overdose in 1968.
 During this time, her working trio included Chicagoan George Finley on drums, father of performance artist Karen Finley.
 After kicking the habit, she made a comeback at the 1970 Berlin Jazz Festival.
 She also appeared in the films Zig Zag a.k.a.
 False Witness with George Kennedy (1970) and The Outfit (1974) with Robert Duvall.
 She resumed making live and studio albums under the new management of Alan Eichler, many recorded in Japan, and several were released on Emily Records, owned by Anita O'Day and John Poole.
-Emily Records changed its name to Emily Productions, now owned by Elaine Poole, and they are restoring O'Day's live and studio archives from before, during, and after the Emily years under the Emily Productions label.
-Jonathan Poole trained for audio engineering under John Jacobson (Casino-Scorsese, Imagine Dragons) to remaster previously unusable content due to a host of imperfections that can now be corrected with today's technology.